 The organization operates 2 inshore boats, an Arctic 24 and an ex RNLI D class.
 They work closely with nearby units to provide safety cover to one of the busiest commercial and leisure waterways in the UK.
 With everything from cruise liners & cargo vessels, ferries & fast catamarans, and even paddle boarders & windsurfers, Solent Rescue can be called upon to assist all manners of people and animals that may need help when they least expect it.

 Solent Rescue was looking for a solution to ease the centralized administrative burden of the organization as a whole and to help each of the independent lifeboat organizations manage their personnel, equipment, and incident reporting records.
 They wanted to connect multiple teams together to report upwards to a single organization, Solent Rescue.
 The idea behind this was to create large datasets to understand their resources, capabilities, personnel, and equipment available within their organization as a whole.

 Solent Rescue deployed D4H to assist their organization and achieve oversight over each of the individual lifeboat and rescue teams that they oversee.
 They’ve experienced a number of improvements in their organization;

-Multiple Team Data: By connecting all teams together, SSRO can aggregate statistics into a common dashboard for better reporting and analysis.
-In order to make this possible SSRO is benefiting from aOrganization Account: this type of special account sits above the individual team accounts.
-Drawing information from each of these individual accounts.
-Allowing SSRO to accumulate the records they need to analyze and report on rescue team activity across the organization.
+Multiple Team Data: By connecting all 7 teams together, Solent Rescue can aggregate statistics into a common dashboard for better reporting and analysis.
+They use a D4H Organization Account to achieve this, the account sits above the individual team accounts, drawing information from each of these individual accounts and allowing Solent Rescue to accumulate the records they need to analyze and report on rescue team activity across the organization.

 No Paperwork Delays: Electronic reporting removes the delays created by paper-based reporting.
 Once a report is published, all organization statistics, charts, and maps are immediately updated.